viamrobotics/docs/docs/components/servo/_index.md

 # SME: #team-bucket
 ---

-{{% alert title="Tip" color="tip" %}}

-The Viam servo component supports [hobby servos](https://learn.adafruit.com/adafruit-motor-selection-guide/rc-servos).

-If you have another type of servomotor, it is probably coupled with an [encoder](/components/encoder), not potentiometer, for position feedback.
-Check your device's data sheet and configure these servos as [encoded motors](/components/motor/gpio/encoded-motor).

-{{% /alert %}}

-A *servo* is a [radio-control (RC) or hobby servo motor](https://learn.adafruit.com/adafruit-motor-selection-guide/rc-servos).
+A *servo* is a ["RC" or "hobby" servo motor](https://learn.adafruit.com/adafruit-motor-selection-guide/rc-servos).
 These are small motors with built-in potentiometer position sensors, enabling you to control the angular position of the servo precisely.

 As servos can use a lot of power, drawing voltage away from a [board](/components/board), you should power your servo with its own power supply.